subquery/subql/docs/create/define_a_subquery.md

 See an example of using the API in [validator-threshold](https://github.com/subquery/subql-examples/tree/main/validator-threshold).

 ### Logging

-We injected a `logger` module in the types, which means rather than use the `console` , we support a logger that can accept various logging levels.
+The `console.log` method is **no longer supported**, and we injected a `logger` module in the types, which means we support a logger that can accept various logging levels.

 ```typescript
 logger.info("Info level message")